ceki/logback-perf/README.md

 # Do run the benchmark on your own

 We welcome all suggestions.
-You are also highly encouraged to run the benchmarks in your own computing environment.
+You are also highly encouraged to run the benchmarks in your own computing environment and file a pull request.

 Once you change your current folder to the foder where you cloned the logback-perf project, the the command to build the benchmark is: